 How to Remove Fake Google Reviews

-Sadly, receiving a fake review on your Google My Business profile is not a rare occurrence.
+Sadly, receiving a fake review on your Google Business Profile (formerly Google My Business) is not a rare occurrence.
 In fact, it is quite common and something many businesses have experienced.
-Both Yelp and Amazon have sued fake review posters and in New York the State Attorney General took action against 19 NY based companies involved in fake reviews back in 2013.
+Both Yelp and Amazon have sued fake review posters and in October of 2021 the Federal Trade Commission notified 700+ national advertisers that deceptive endorsements can lead to financial penalties.
 Legal action hasn’t stopped or prevented fake reviews from continuing to be published, nor has paying huge fines, but that doesn’t mean as a business owner there is no way to fight back.

 What to Do When You’ve Received a Fake Review:

 Respond to the Review

 While you may not be able to have the review removed, you do have the ability to respond.
 If the review is indeed fake, of course you will not be able to actually resolve the problem for this person.
 However you can make it clear to other customers and prospective customers that you are aware of the review, you take what reviewers say seriously, and that as a business you are dedicated to remedying these types of situations.

 Just as there are guidelines for leaving a review, Google has some tips for responding.
 Your response should not be defensive.
 Keep it brief, and do your best to respond as you would for a negative review.